East Carroll Parish Profile

 Increase productivity and profitability of Louisiana agriculture

-• Write news column, webpage content, and seminars on agriculture practices
+• Write news column, webpage content, and emails on agriculture practices and updates.

 Build leaders and good citizens through 4-H Youth Development